Ring Battery Video Doorbell Plus

 FAQ

-Does the Battery Doorbell Plus have pre-roll?
+Does the Ring Battery Doorbell Plus work well without Ring Protect?

 How reliable is package detection?